Posts

 Image

 Source: Adsoftheworld.com Read for Nov.
-6. The text chapter this week is on Public Service Advertising and Announcements, but to me, what we’re into this week is writing advertising copy .
+4, 2024.
+The text chapter this week is on Public Service Advertising and Announcements, but to me, what we’re into this week is writing advertising copy .
 Ads: They are all around.
 We see them all the time, and tend to think, as individuals, we are somehow immune to them.
 We’re not.
 Corporations would not pour billions of dollars for more than 150 years into an enterprise if ads hadn’t proven effective over time.
 Many iconic movements and products owe their success, at least partly, to successful advertising.
 Consider, for example, the Volkswagen Beetle.
 It was a product of Nazi Germany—literally encouraged by Adolph Hitler who wanted a German company to design a “people’s car.”
 Following the war, as the western world recovered and grew prosperous, the VW Beetle slowly became a global sensation.
 Including in the second-most important country (the first was the USSR, the third was the UK) in defeating Nazi Germany.
-How did a German company selling a Na
+How did a German company sellin

 Writing for the Ear and Eye: Audio and Video